Department of Agriculture and Water Resources, August 2017

-Farm Household Allowance (FHA) provides up to three years of income support for eligible farmers and their partners experiencing financial hardship.
+Farm Household Allowance (FHA) provides up to three cumulative years of support for eligible farmers and farmer’s partners experiencing financial hardship.
 The allowance is equivalent to the Newstart Allowance and is designed to help recipients meet basic household needs.
+FHA provides recipients the opportunity to take steps to improve their circumstances and self-reliance through a Farm Financial Assessment, Financial Improvement Agreement and additional activity supplements of up to $4,000.
 The programme is uncapped and demand-driven, so no one who is eligible will miss out.
-There is a net farm asset limit of $2.55 million so payments reach those most in need and increased support is available for farmers accessing a third (and final) year of the FHA.
+There is a net farm asset limit of $2.55 million so payments reach those most in need.
 For more information visit

 Farm Household Allowance or call the Farmer Assistance Hotline on 132 316.

 Managing Farm Risk Programme